 Documents related to this action, including the application for amendment and supporting documentation, are available electronically at the NRC's Electronic Reading Room at http://www.nrc.gov/reading-rm/adams.html.
-From this site, you can access the NRC's Agencywide Documents Access and Management System (ADAMS), which provides text and image files of NRC's public documents.
-The ADAMS accession number for the document related to this notice is: Memorandum of Understanding Between the NRC and the State of Missouri ML083370339.
+From this site, you can access the NRC's Agencywide Document Access and Management System (ADAMS), which provides text and image files of NRC's public Start Printed Page 6431documents.
+The ADAMS accession number for the document related to this notice is: Memorandum of Understanding Between the NRC and the State of Texas ML 090230637.
 If you do not have access to ADAMS or if there are problems in accessing the documents located in ADAMS, contact the NRC Public Document Room (PDR) Reference staff at 1-800-397-4209, 301-415-4737 or by e-mail to email@example.com.

 These documents may also be viewed electronically on the public computers located at the NRC's Public Document Room (PDR), O 1 F21, One White Flint North, 11555 Rockville Pike, Rockville, MD 20852.
 The PDR reproduction contractor will copy documents for a fee.Start Signature

-Dated at Rockville, Maryland, this 8th day of January 2009.
+Dated at Rockville, Maryland this 2nd day of February 2009.